The Right Needs Real America First Journalism

 For starters, Trump has vocally opposed sending U.S. troops to Gaza or Ukraine to aid their war efforts.
 Instead, he has focused on a diplomatic solution to end hostilities.
 To put it simply, he’s trying to end two wars, which is far from a negative endeavor.

 One can rightly quibble with the administration over sending foreign aid to these countries.
-But Trump’s policy in Gaza and Ukraine are far from what the neocons, who never saw a country they don’t want to bomb, would want.
+But Trump’s policy in Gaza and Ukraine is far from what the neocons, who never saw a country they didn’t want to bomb, would wish to.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.